Skip to content

 Observation

-The output contains a list of locations where SSLSocket and HostnameVerifier are used.
+The output should contain a list of locations where SSLSocket and HostnameVerifier are used.

 Evaluation